 The comparative performance and efficiency of InterSystems IRIS’ approach to sharding has been demonstrated and documented in a benchmark test validated by a major technology analyst firm.1 In tests of an actual mission critical financial services use case, InterSystems IRIS was shown to be faster than several highly specialized databases, while requiring less hardware and accessing more data.

 InterSystems IRIS gives software developers a great deal of flexibility when it comes to designing a highly efficient, scalable solution.
 But scalability may come at the cost of increased complexity, as additional servers, taking on a variety of roles, are added to the architecture.
-To simplify the provisioning and deployment of servers (whether physical or virtual) in a distributed architecture, InterSystems IRIS uses InterSystems Cloud Manager.
+Simplify the provisioning and deployment of servers (whether physical or virtual) in a distributed architecture with InterSystems IRIS.

-InterSystems Cloud Manager (which is included with InterSystems IRIS) enables simple scripts to be used for configuring InterSystems IRIS containers as a data server, shard server, shard master, application server, etc. Containers can be deployed easily in public or private clouds.
+InterSystems enables simple scripts to be used for configuring InterSystems IRIS containers as a data server, shard server, shard master, application server, etc. Containers can be deployed easily in public or private clouds.
 They are also easily decommissioned, so scalable architectures can be designed to grow or contract with fluctuating needs.